cwendorf/EASI/docs/Functions/README.md

 ### Listing of Available Functions

-The basic procedures and targets are combined to produce the following available functions:
+The basic procedures and targets are combined to produce the following available functions for the input structures:

 - [`describeData`](./describeData.md)
 - [`correlateData`](./correlateData.md)